axiom-crypto/axiom-docs/docs/docs/introduction/quickstart.md

 - `.env` - for Foundry tests
 - `app/.env.local` - for the Next.js app

-You will need a node provider url (such as from [Alchemy](https://www.alchemy.com), [Quicknode](https://www.quicknode.com/), [Infura](https://www.infura.io/), etc) as well as a [Walletconnect Project ID](https://cloud.walletconnect.com/sign-in).
+You will need a JSON-RPC node provider url (such as from [Alchemy](https://www.alchemy.com), [Quicknode](https://www.quicknode.com/), [Infura](https://www.infura.io/), etc) as well as a [Walletconnect Project ID](https://cloud.walletconnect.com/sign-in).
 The Walletconnect Project ID is only needed for the Next.js webapp and can be left blank if you are only running the Foundry tests.

 ## Axiom Circuit